SamSprung/SamSprung-TooUI/README.md

 #### Current limitations:

+- Currently requires Screen lock type to be set to None in Settings -> Lock screen

 - Keyboards will not open on the cover screen and some app functionality is limited

 - Switching apps requires tapping power to close the widget and launching the widget again (turn on cover, swipe to widget).
 The app list, however, can be swiped closed.